adecrown/Swiftly-Sass/README.md

 ####Installation Manual

-This product was only tested on chrome web browser and partially tested on Safari All the web files can be found inside the “Web” folder inside the “web_coursework” folder.
-For ease of use make the “Web” folder the root directory.
+This product was only tested on chrome web browser and partially tested on Safari

-If the university VM is been used use “php -S 0:8080 -t Swiftly-Sass” to start the php server.
+If the university VM is been used use **php -S 0:8080 -t Swiftly-Sass** to start the php server.

 4 Steps to get the site up and running